 At The Seafood Restaurant in Padstow.
 Opened by Rick and Jill Stein in 1975, the restaurant is famous for establishing an international reputation for the very freshest fish and shellfish, often landed on its doorstep.

-Visit Stein’s Deli in Padstow and enjoy buying some of their freshly baked goods including pasties, breads and pastries, all handmade and produced in Padstow.
+Visit Stein’s Deli in Padstow and enjoy buying some of their freshly baked goods including pasties, breads and pastries, all produced in Padstow.